Dynamically Augmented CVaR for MDPs: Preliminaries: CVaR and MDPs

-where either $N=1,2,\ldots$ and $\beta\in [0,1]$ or $N=\infty$ and $\beta\in [0,1).$ The constant $\beta$ is called a discount factor.
+where $(C_t)_{t=0,1,\ldots},$ are random variables, and either $N=1,2,\ldots$ and $\beta\in [0,1],$ or $N=\infty$ and $\beta\in [0,1).$ The constant $\beta$ is called a discount factor.
 In particular, this paper deals with the situation when the stochastic sequence $(C_t)_{t=0,1,\ldots}$ can be controlled.
-This means that the probability $P$ can depend on a policy chosen by a DM, and the goal is to choose the best policy.
+This means that the probability measure $P$ can depend on a policy chosen by a DM, and the goal is to choose the best policy.
 The theory of Markov Decision Processes (MDPs) provides a modeling framework for such problems.

 An MDP is a model of a natural family of controlled stochastic sequences.
-It is a tuple $(\X,\A,A(\cdot),c,p),$ where $\X$ is a set of states space, $\A$ is a set of actions space, and for each state $x\in \X$ there is a nonempty set of available actions $A(x)\subseteq\A,$ $c$ is a bounded cost function, and $p$ is a transition probability.
-The time $t=0,1,\ldots$ is discrete, and if at some time instance an action $a\in A(x)$ is selected at a state $x\in\X$, then the system moves to the next state according to $x'\sim p(\cdot |x,a)$ and the cost $c(x,a,x')$ is collected, assuming that the cost also depends on the next state.
-In this paper we always assume that $\X$ and $\A$ are finite sets.
-Without loss of generality for problems with discounting, we assume that all costs are positive.
+It is a tuple $(\X,\A,A(\cdot),c,p),$ where $\X$ is a set of states, $\A$ is a set of actions, and for each state $x\in \X$ there is a nonempty set of available actions $A(x)\subseteq\A,$ $c$ is a real-valued cost function, and $p$ is a transition probability.
+The time $t=0,1,\ldots$ is discrete, and, if at some time instance an action $a\in A(x)$ is selected at a state $x\in\X$, then the system moves to the next state $x'\in\X$ according to $x'\sim p(\cdot |x,a)$ and the cost $c(x,a,x')$ is collected, allowing the cost to depend on the next state.
+In this paper we always assume that $\X:=\{1,\ldots,M\}$ and $\A$ are finite sets.

 Let $\H_t:=(\X\times \A)^t\times\X,$ where $t=0,1,\ldots,$ be the set of histories up to epoch $t=0,1,2,\ldots,$ and $(\X\times\A)^\infty$ is the set of trajectories.
 This set is endowed with the $\sigma$-algebra $\mathcal{B}((\X\times \A)^\infty),$ which is the countable product of $\sigma$-algebras $\mathcal{B}(\X\times\A)$ consisting of all subsets of the finite sets $\X\times\A.$